Dutch manure crisis: Surplus

 A surge in the manure surplus was anticipated as a result of these measures allowing less organic fertilization to occur.
 This would affect dairy farmers most severely, as they could previously rely on liquid manure to fertilize their expansive lands.
 Manure not directly used as organic fertilizer – common in pig and poultry farming – was typically exported or used domestically in biogas plants.
 To produce biogas, manure is mixed in equal amounts with uncontaminated animal and vegetable remains.
 An inspection agency found widespread fraud among suppliers of such plants, for example by using waste from illegal drug production, and it concluded in 2016 that subsequent usage of biogas residue as fertilizer was leading to severe health risks.
 Some plants were shut down, while overall enforcement by the agriculture ministry remained limited.

 The yearly Dutch manure surplus amounted to 15–30 kt of nitrogen in the years 2021–2022.
 This was expected to rise to 95 kt of nitrogen in 2026 by the independent Dutch Center for Valorisaton of Manure (NCM), who performed an investigation at the request of Het Financieele Dagblad.
 Over 80% of that increase was attributed to the expiration of the derogation and the fertilization-free buffer zones.
 The expansion of nutrient-polluted areas would result in a similar decline in fertilizer usage, but the NCM estimated that three quarters of that decline would concern artificial fertilizer – not impacting the manure surplus.
 In early 2024, Wageningen University & Research estimated on behalf of the Dutch Dairy Association that the dairy cattle population would decline by 167,000 to 450,000 (10–30% of the total) until 2030.
-Manure disposal costs had increased to €20–€25 per tonne of nitrogen in 2024, up from €7 in 2021.
+Manure disposal costs had increased to €20–€25 per tonne of manure in 2024, up from €7 in 2021.
 The NCM's director expected those costs to reach €40–€50.
 The surplus was aggravated by a wet spring in 2023, lowering the amount of organic fertilizer that could be spread over land.